cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.4.1v0.1
 Group creation SHOULD be restricted to admins within the organization unless necessary for agency mission fulfillment.

-- Rationale
-  - The organization should have some control over the organizational groups created and the purpose they are for.
+- _Rationale:_ The organization should have some control over the organizational groups created and the purpose they are for.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)